Other Integrations

 • Any CSS framework (Tailwind CSS, Bulma, Bootstrap, Material Design, ...)

-• Any browser library (Vanilla JS component libraries, Bugsnag, Sentry, jQuery, Google Analytics, ...)
+• Any client-side library (Vanilla JS component libraries, Bugsnag, Sentry, jQuery, Google Analytics, ...)

 • Any browser technology (Service Workers, PWA, ...)

-Integrating a browser tool is only a matter of following its official installation guide.
+Integrating a client-side tool is usually only a matter of following its official installation guide.

-From the perspective of our server architecture, vite-plugin-ssr is just a middleware:
+From the perspective of the server, vite-plugin-ssr is just a middleware:

 })

-By pre-rendering our pages we can remove the need for a production server and, instead, deploy to a static host.
+Alternatively, you can pre-render your pages to remove the need for a production server and deploy to a static host instead.

 • Any authentication strategy/tool (email/password, OAuth, Auth.js, Passport.js, Grant, Keycloak, Auth0, ...).

-• Any serverless/edge environment (Cloudflare Workers, Vercel, Firebase, AWS Lambda, Google Cloud Functions, ...)
+• Any serverless/edge environment (Cloudflare Workers, Vercel, Firebase, AWS Lambda, Google Cloud Functions, Deno Deploy, ...)

 • Any virtual private server (AWS EC2, Google Cloud, ...)